resprath/Automations/README.md

 This will Provision all required cloud services and Watsonx.data resources 🔹 Step 5: Destroy resources
 In Schematics, Run Apply plan after changing -var="create=false " which will delete all WXD resources and then click Destroy to remove all Terraform-managed resources

-In `main.tf`, the first 34 resources are related to IBM cloud resources such as secrets, COS instances, buckets, KMS instance, secrets etc.

-Along with the regular Cloud variables ( 34 resources) we have Two Ansible playbooks defined as resources.
-One is for creating WXD resources and another one for deleting.

-Create is a two step with plan and apply.

-**NOTE** : -auto-approve will run the script without waiting for the approval in terms of yes/no..
-Be vigilant about what you are about to run.

-1) terraform plan

-2) terraform apply -var="create=true" -auto-approve